-If you're looking for a high protein dessert that is easy to make, look no further than this 3 ingredient chocolate protein mousse.
-It is a simple recipe that anyone can easily follow and whip up in a flash.
-You don't have to choose between your health and fitness goals or dessert anymore when you have healthy dessert options like this protein mousse recipe available!
+If you're looking for a high protein dessert that is easy to make, look no further than this 2 ingredient chocolate protein mousse.
+It is a simple dessert recipe that anyone can easily follow and whip up in under 5 minutes.
+You don't have to choose between your health and fitness goals, or having a delicious dessert anymore; You now have a healthy dessert option like this protein mousse recipe available to have the best of both worlds!

 If you're looking for different recipes that help you add some extra protein into your day, you might also like to try these Cookie Dough Protein Donuts topped with Edible Protein Cookie Dough.
-Or, you might enjoy these Protein Monster Cookies or this Cottage Cheese Chocolate Mousse.
+You might also enjoy these Protein Monster Cookies , Protein Dirt Cups, or this Cottage Cheese Chocolate Mousse.

 Why You'll Love This Recipe

-- It's fast.
-Whipping up in just a couple of minutes, this recipe is an easy way to enjoy a treat the moment the craving hits.
+- It's fast to make.
+You can whip up this quick chocolate mousse in just 5 minutes, making this recipe an easy way to enjoy a treat the moment the sweet craving hits.

 Please note this post contains affiliate links.